smartpension/duedil-client/README.md

 ### Configuration

-In order to instantiate the enpoint, a configuration hash is required.
+In order to instantiate the endpoint, a configuration hash is required.
 This hash must have keys:
 - version
 - base_url
 - api_key